-There are numerous qualifications, heaps of documents to process, and a fairly high fee for applying.
-Melanie Torres is director of programs and operations for the Boston Citizenship project, which sponsors green card and citizenship workshops, writes WBUR.
+There are numerous eligibility requirements, tons of documents to process, and quite high application fees.
+Melanie Torres is the Director of Programs and Operations for the Boston Citizenship project, which sponsors green card and citizenship workshops.
+WBUR.

-The goal of a nonprofit organization is to remove barriers to naturalization.
-According to Torres, for most of their customers, cost is a major hurdle.
+The goal of a non-profit organization is to remove barriers to naturalization.
+For most of their clients, cost is the main obstacle, Torres said.

-“The hardest part is the payment, the payment - not for services, but only for the application itself - is now 725 dollars,” says Torres.
+“The hardest part is the payment, the fee - not for the services, but only for the application itself - is now $ 725,” says Torres.

 The federal government previously abolished fees for people who can prove that they receive federal and state benefits, such as food stamps or Medicaid.
 But from December 2 this will not be enough.